 However, despite having elaborate and grand illustrations in the early years, the shine and glory of the Red Fort eventually faded when Shah Jahan fell ill and had to go back to Agra to recuperate.
 Since 1658, Shah Jahan’s son Aurangzeb, who was known to be power hungry, took the charge of the fort and kept his father imprisoned at Agra Fort for over 8 years until he died.

 The opulence of the Red Fort and the fortunes of the royal family started diminishing with Aurangzeb ruling the last phase of his reign which was bristled with uncertainty, unfaithfulness and treachery.
 Persian ruler Nadir Shah attacked the fort in 1739 and looted several valuables, including the Peacock Throne and the Kohinoor diamond.
 In 1752, the fort belonged to the Maratha kings who defeated the Mughals in a battle.

-The Marathas had to melt down the silver ceiling of the Diwan-e-Khaas hall in order to raise funds to save the capitol from the attack of the Afghan invaders under the leadership of Ahamd Shah Durrani.
+The Marathas had to melt down the silver ceiling of the Diwan-e-Khaas hall in order to raise funds to save the capital from the attack of the Afghan invaders under the leadership of Ahamd Shah Durrani.
 In 1857, the Britishers made the Red Fort their army base and looted further valuables.
 In 1947, after gaining independence, the Red Fort was chosen as the main site for public celebration.